Bare Metal Servers vs. Dedicated Servers

 As mentioned earlier, the distinction between a dedicated server and a bare metal server can vary depending on the hosting provider you consult.

-At InMotion Hosting, the primary distinction lies in the fact that our dedicated servers are ‘managed,’ while our bare metal servers are ‘unmanaged.
+At InMotion Hosting, the primary distinction is that our dedicated servers are ‘managed,’ while our bare metal servers are ‘unmanaged.

 Our Unmanaged servers do not come with cPanel or another control panel pre-installed.
-You have the option to install a control panel yourself, or you can run your website by individually installing the necessary components, such as the Apache web server.
-Unmanaged servers are typically chosen by more advanced and experienced users.
+Instead, the choice is yours on whether you want to install a control panel yourself or run your website by individually installing the necessary components, such as the Apache web server.
+Advanced and experienced users typically choose unmanaged servers.
 Consequently, the Launch Assist service from our Managed Hosting team is not included by default.

 Managed HostingUnmanaged Hosting